raidancampbell/raidancampbell.github.io.source/content/posts/narp.md

 date: 2020-06-07T08:11:47-07:00
 draft: true
 summary: A novel network attack preventing new clients from acquiring an IP address
+center: the code just checks for the presence of this flag
 ---
 Address Resolution Protocol, detailed in [RFC 826][RFC 826], provides a simple marriage between the [link layer][link layer] and the [network layer][network layer].
 For a given subnet, any host can broadcast an ARP request for another host on the same subnet.